This guy knows how to make IT happen!

 - He earned a BS in Industrial Technology Manufacturing from Iowa State University in 1998 and regularly appeared on the Dean’s List

-- He earned a wife for life from Iowa State University too; he and Marcia have been married for 25 years *applause here*
+- He earned a wife for life from Iowa State University too; he and Marcia have been married for 25 years and counting *applause here*

 - He designed and developed web applications on the insurance agent extranet for the first insurance home office he ever worked for